idoali/personal_projects/README.md

 4. High interest rates can trigger low loan payback ability.
 _I am very open to any suggestion.
 It can be on the method i analyzed the data, or even the way i understand important terms used._

-## Investigating the relationship between the playing surface and the injury and performance of NFL athletes?
+## Investigating the Relationship Between the Playing Surface and the Injury and Performance of NFL Athletes
 _(First uploaded on January 2020)_
 **Introduction**